 Alison Beach's primary scholarly interest is in medieval European religious history, with a focus on spirituality and intellectual life in twelfth-century monastic communities.

-With David Jaeger, she is also at work on a quantitative study of monastery locations in 11th to 13th-century German-speaking lands and the relationship between monasteries, markets, and the nobility.
+With David Jaeger, she is also at work on a quantitative study of monastery locations in eleventh- to thirteenth-century German-speaking lands and the relationship between monasteries, markets, and the nobility.

 Google Scholar page.

 "Medieval Women's Early Involvement in Manuscript Production Suggested by Lapis Lazuli Identification in Dental Calculus," (with A. Radini, M. Tromp, E. Tong, C. Speller, M. McCormick, J.V.
 Dudgeon, M. Collins, F. Rühili, R. Kröger, and C. Warinner), Science Advances 5(1), January 2019.

 Press Coverage (last updated 20 January 2019)